-Finland gained its independence on December 6th 1917.
-On Independence Day ("Itsenäisyyspäivä"), the church gives thanks for freedom and independence, and nation and people are remembered in prayer.
+Finland gained its independence on 6 December 1917.
+On Independence Day, the Church gives thanks for freedom and independence, and the country and its people are remembered in prayer.

-The liturgical colour is white, or if the day falls on the Second Sunday of Advent, purple or blue may be used.
-On Independence Day, many visit cemeteries to remember those who fell in war, and there is a televised service from Helsinki Cathedral.
+The liturgical colour is white.
+If the day falls on the Second Sunday of Advent, purple or blue may also be used.
+On Independence Day, many visit cemeteries to remember those who fell in war, and the service from Helsinki Cathedral is broadcast on television.

 National Prayer Days

-In the Evangelical Lutheran Church of Finland, prayer days are held on 18th January (for Christian unity), and on 24th October (for peace, human rights and international responsibility).
+In the Evangelical Lutheran Church of Finland, prayer days are held on 18 January (for Christian unity) and 24 October (for peace, human rights and international responsibility).

-The state president declares the ecumenical prayer days every year, either on the day of prayer for Christian unity or on the preceding Sunday.
+The President of Finland declares the ecumenical prayer days every year, either on the day of prayer for Christian unity or on the preceding Sunday.

-When the prayer day falls on a Sunday, it is not usually observed at the main Sunday service, but the parish decides how it is observed in other ways.
+When the prayer day falls on a Sunday, it is not usually observed at the main Sunday service, but noted in other ways.